DLR-RM/BlenderProc/README.md

 pydevd_pycharm.settrace('localhost', port=12345, stdoutToServer=True, stderrToServer=True)
 ```

-Now first run your `Python Debug Server` configuration in PyCharm and then run your blenderproc script as usual via the CLI.
+Then, first run your `Python Debug Server` configuration in PyCharm and then run your blenderproc script as usual via the CLI.
-PyCharm should then be in debug mode, blocking the next code line.
+PyCharm should then go in debug mode, blocking the next code line.
 You are now able to add breakpoints and go through the execution step by step.

 ## What to do next?